squf/it-tools/graph-python/readme.md

 # querying graph api with python

 * i would like to be able to query graph api with python to simplify many processes in my current role
+* (i could use powershell instead, i could install powershell on debian, i could have powershell export things to .csv or .json for me and then run a separate script on them with python, etc.)
+* (i choose to use python out of personal preference, i prefer just doing things directly in bash without an ide, i prefer sticking to my wsl2 debian terminal as much as possible, python exposes a wider array of libraries than powershell does for other use-cases)
 * often i am asked to provide lots of reports from Entra / Exchange / Teams / Intune / M365 Admin / Purview / et al. Microsoft related admin portals
 * all of these can be queried in one way or another via graph, and doing so via api will likely expose even more details for me than the GUI
 * i am in a Windows shop using a Windows work PC, so you're not gonna believe what's coming next, that's right I'm going to use WSL2 Debian to host my python venv and all dependencies